 Cloud bread is extremely versatile.
 Serve it with butter and jam or use it in place of sandwich bread.

-You can also top it with pizza sauce and cheese for a low-carb snack or meal.
+You can also top it with pizza sauce and cheese and put it in the oven for a few minutes.
+This is great for a low-carb snack or meal.

 Slice it into strips, spray a little olive oil on them, sprinkle a little garlic salt, and toast them.
 Now you’ll have some delicious breadsticks to eat with your meal or for a snack.

 Cover the tops with melted butter and sprinkle cinnamon sugar (or sugar substitute) over the top for a tasty sweet snack.

 Eat it with bacon and eggs for breakfast.
 You can add butter and jam for even more deliciousness.